The problem with weak Wi-Fi signals

 To avoid slow connections and connection errors in a wireless network, the administrator should know how many devices are connected to one AP.
-So he can react before the WLAN collapses because of too many users.
+So he can react before the wireless network collapses because of too many users.

 What influences the Wi-Fi connection?

-Too many users cause a lot of trouble
+Too many Wi-Fi users cause a lot of trouble

-For companies that already monitor the status of the access points of their WLAN infrastructure with their network monitoring solution, it makes sense to also check additional metrics of their WLAN.
+For companies that already monitor the status of the access points of their wireless infrastructure with their network monitoring solution, it makes sense to also check additional metrics of their Wi-Fi.
 For example, the number of subscribers and the used bandwidth of access points and routers can be included in the IT monitoring.
 This data can also be used for capacity planning.

-With holistic monitoring, administrators not only have an overview of whether the access points provide the required bandwidth, but also whether the switch port to which the access point is connected can provide the necessary throughput or needs to be replaced.
-This means that with their network monitoring, companies can not only detect an imminent bottleneck and thus a possible performance collapse of their WLAN at an early stage, but can also take the necessary countermeasures at an earlier point in time.
+With a powerful network monitoring, administrators not only have an overview of whether the access points provide the required bandwidth, but also whether the switch port to which the access point is connected can provide the necessary throughput or needs to be replaced.
+This means that with their network monitoring, companies can not only detect an imminent bottleneck and thus a possible performance collapse of their wireless network at an early stage, but can also take the necessary countermeasures at an earlier point in time.